 '''

-armcc -03 -Otime
+armcc -02 -Otime

 '''

-The environment variable ARMCCn_CCOPT can be used to specify compiler command-line options.
+You can use the environment variable ARMCCn_CCOPT to specify compiler command-line options.
 Options specified on the command line take precedence over options specified in the environment variable.

 To see how the compiler has processed the command line, use the --show_cmdline option.
 This shows nondefault options that the compiler used.
 The contents of any via files are expanded.
 In the example used here, although the compiler executes armcc -02 -0time, the output from --show_cmdline does not include -02.
 This is because -02 is the default optimization level, and --show_cmdline does not show options that apply by default.